RupankarCh/my-notes/Cloud Computing/AWS Cloud Practitioner/readme.md

 # IAM
 Identity and Access Management, Global service

+## IAM Guidelines & Best Practices
+- Don't use the root account except for AWS account setup
+- One physical user = One AWS user
+- Assign users to groups and assign permissions to groups
+- Create a strong password policy
+- Use and enforce the use of Multi Factor Authentication (MFA)
+- Create and use Roles for giving permissions to AWS services
+- Use Access Keys for Programmatic Access (CLI / SDK)
+- Audit permissions of your account using IAM Credentials Report & IAM Access Advisor
+- Never Share IAM users and Access Advisors

+## Shared Responsibility Model for IAM
+AWS Responsible for:
+- Infrastructure (global network security)
+- Configuration and vulnerability analysis
+- Compliance validation
+User Responsible for:
+- Users, Groups, Roles, Policies management and monitoring
+- Enable MFA on all accounts
+- Rotate all your keys often Use IAM tools to apply appropriate permissions
+- Analyze access patterns & review ermissions
 ## Users and Groups:
 - Root account created by default, shouldn't be used or shared
 - Users are people within your organization, and can be grouped